LouisCE/fandom-challenge/README.md

 7. As a player, I want a timer so I feel challenged and can’t spend too long on one question.
 8. As a player, I want to see my final score at the end so I can track my performance.
 9. As a returning player, I want the option to replay the quiz so I can improve my score.
+10. As a player, I want the answer options to appear in a random order each quiz so I can't memorise positions.
-10. As a competitive player, I want to see my best scores compared with others on the leaderboard so I stay motivated.
+11. As a competitive player, I want to see my best scores compared with others on the leaderboard so I stay motivated.
-11. As a returning player, I want my saved scores to persist between sessions so I can track long-term progress.
+12. As a returning player, I want my saved scores to persist between sessions so I can track long-term progress.

 ## Website Goals and Objectives